Contrastive Learning for Lane Detection via cross-similarity: Experimental setup

 \subsubsection{TuSimple}

-the dataset consists of 3626 videos, each with a resolution of 1280x720 pixels and a length of about 20 seconds, captured from a camera mounted on the windshield of a vehicle driving on highways in different weather and lighting conditions.
-The accuracy metric used for benchmarking on TuSimple is $accuracy=\frac{\Sigma_{clip} C_{clip}}{\Sigma_{clip} S_{clip}}$, where $C_{clip}$ is the number of predicted points and $S_{clip}$ is the entire number of lane points on ground truth.
+The dataset comprises 3,626 videos, each with a resolution of 1280x720 pixels and an approximate length of 20 seconds. \\ These videos are captured from a camera mounted on the windshield of a vehicle driving on highways under various weather and lighting conditions.
+The accuracy metric used for benchmarking on TuSimple is defined as $accuracy=\frac{\Sigma_{clip} C_{clip}}{\Sigma_{clip} S_{clip}}$.
+Here, the correctly predicted points are denoted by $C_{clip}$, and the total number of lane points in ground truth is represented by $S_{clip}$.}